Casey Ramirez

-Casey Anne Ramirez (born December 8, 1989) is an American soccer defender who most recently played for the Portland Thorns FC of the National Women's Soccer League (NWSL).
-She previously played for Fortuna Hjørring in Denmark's Elitedivisionen.
+Casey Anne Ramirez (born December 8, 1989) is an American soccer defender who most recently played for the Portland Thorns FC of the National Women's Soccer League (NWSL - 2013 National Champions).
+She previously played for Fortuna Hjørring in Denmark's Elitedivisionen (Champions League) and for the Ottawa Fury (2012 - W League Champions).

 Early life

 Born to Joe and Phyllis Ramerez, Casey was raised in Yardley, Pennsylvania, where she attended The Pennington School.
 A committed athlete, Ramirez played soccer, softball, basketball, lacrosse and ran track for the school.
 During her junior year, she helped the soccer team win the McDonough Tournament in Baltimore.
 The team was ranked first in the country.
 The same year, Ramirez was named to the Trenton Times First-Team All-Prep "A" team as a midfielder.
 During her senior year, she captained the team to the New Jersey state title for the fourth consecutive year and was named for a second time to the Trenton Times First-Team All-Prep "A" team – this time as a defender.
+In 2024, Casey was inducted into Pennington School Athletic Hall of Fame.

 Syracuse University

 Ramirez attended Syracuse University, where she played for the Syracuse Orange from 2008 to 2011.
+In 2009, Ramirex earned the BIG EAST Women's Soccer Defensive Play of the Week for her performance.
 She made 75 appearances as a defender for the team scoring 3 goals and serving 4 assists.
+Casey served as team captain during the 2010 and 2011 seasons.
+She was named Syracuse Rookie of the Year in 2009 and Syracuse Defender of the Year in both 2010 and 2011.